February 18, 2020 | Authored by: Kevin Cancilla

 - Name of any upselling merchants involved

-- Disclose to recurring customers on how their payment information will be stored, expiration of subscription and how they will be notified of changes
+- Disclose to recurring customers on how their payment information will be stored, expiration of the subscription, and how they will be notified of changes

 Addressing the complexity of billing after a free trial